zukixa/home-of-tdd/README.md

 The name of a test should clearly communicate what it is testing and what outcome is expected.
 For instance, a test name like "throwsErrorWhenInputIsString" immediately informs you that the test checks for an error when a string is given as input to a function expecting a different type.

+#### Test Smartly

+- Efficient testing focuses on delivering meaningful results; for instance, when testing numerical functions, it is unnecessary to check for overflow or underflow as these aspects are typically managed by the compiler.
+- Focus instead on the scenarios that directly affect program output.
+Random testing strategies generally yield less useful information, so structured tests are preferred.
+- Additionally, using assert statements in test cases renders print statements redundant; the assert inherently indicates whether a test passes or fails, cleanly outlining test outcomes without additional clutter.

 ### Discover "sample-tdd" - A Comprehensive Introduction to Test-Driven Development

 To get started with practical experience, check out the ["sample-tdd" repository](https://github.com/css-software-engineering-studio/sample-tdd) on GitHub.
 This educational tool is designed to help beginners understand the fundamentals of Test-Driven Development (TDD).
 The repository contains a basic project structure for a variety of programming languages including C#, Java, C++, Python, Dart, and JavaScript.
 Each section is meticulously tailored to introduce you to the TDD frameworks and best practices specific to that language, providing a structured learning path.